mg-ruby/rfpl_table/README.md

 # RFPL table parser

-rfpl_parser.rb is a Russian Premier League [RFPL](http://rfpl.org) standing table parser, based on Ruby.
+rfpl_parser.rb is a Russian Premier League [RFPL](http://rfpl.org) standings table parser, based on Ruby.

 ### How to run